wijjo/cookiescope/README.md

 See TODO.md for hints about missing features and future enhancements.

 ## Contact:

 steve at wijjo.com

-## Caveats
+## Notes

-This has only been used with MacOS Safari, except for very brief testing with other browsers on MacOS.
+This has only been primarily used with MacOS Safari.
+But it also has been tested with other browsers on MacOS, Windows, and Linux.

-Consider it ready to use with MacOS Safari, but more of a framework and starting point for other browsers and operating systems.
+Here is what is currently supported:

+* Safari on MacOS
+* Google Chrome on MacOS and Windows (1)
+* Microsoft Edge on Windows (1)
+* Chromium on Linux (1)
+* Firefox on MacOS, Windows, and Linux

+(1) Encrypted values are hidden.

 For any developer that wishes to extend it, the framework is designed for easy expansion and adaptation.